aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * A never-completed profile stays `incomplete`.
 * A previously complete profile becomes `invalid`.

+### Support rate limit

+A user may have at most 2 unanswered support messages.

+If a user already has 2 unanswered support messages, the system must reject another user support message until support/admin responds.

+The limit must come from `support_unanswered_message_limit` and must not be hardcoded in handlers.

 ### Admin interface

 MVP admin interface is Telegram admin commands.